juandopazo/yui3-lite/tabview-lite/README.md

 from existing markup.

 The `Y.Lite.TabView` class is available for normalizing classnames.
-All the work is done by the `Plugin.Tab` class. `Plugin.Tab` as any other widget plugin based on `Y.Lite.Widget` doesn't extend `Plugin.Base` so it doesn't have attributes.
+All the work is done by the `Y.Lite.Tab` class. `Y.Lite.Tab` as any other widget plugin based on `Y.Lite.Widget` doesn't extend `Plugin.Base` so it doesn't have attributes.
 The consequence is that the selected status of the tab is based on the class name.